Feds reveal they have recorded calls between Marilyn Mosby, company that manages Baltimore retirement accounts

 “It may not be political, it may be designed to confuse and cloud things, and sometimes when you don’t have anything else, you just want to muck it up,” Alperstein said.

 From the time Mosby was indicted Jan.
-13, she and her lawyers have been pushing for a speedy trial, arguing a delay could impact her bid for reelection.
+13, she and her lawyers have been pushing for a speedy trial, arguing a delay could affect her bid for reelection.

 Federal prosecutors said in the letter they have provided all the information they’re required to the defense, and that they don’t plan to call any expert witnesses.